Percentages, Fractions, and Ratios Explained

 What a fraction is

-A fraction represents a part of a whole.
-It has a numerator (top number) and a denominator (bottom number).
-In the fraction 3/4, the numerator is 3 and the denominator is 4.
-It means 3 parts out of 4 equal parts.
+A fraction represents a part of a whole, with a numerator (top number) and a denominator (bottom number).
+In 3/4, the numerator is 3 and the denominator is 4, meaning 3 parts out of 4 equal parts.
+Fractions are the underlying math behind percentages; 75% is just another way of writing 3/4.

 Try it yourself